eingaeph/pip.imbue.hood/README.md

   http://viewsourcecode.org links to a valuable tutorial by jeremy.ruten who is working with Sanfilippo's code.
-Ruten works at a deep level and renders this work a partial redundancy, but possibly not usable for project purposes.
+Ruten works at a deep level and renders this work a partial redundancy, but possibly his work is not directly usable for project purposes.
+The project goal is describable as a achieving a primary school understanding of kilo.c whereas Ruten works at the high school level, at least.